 Rent-to-own arrangements could allow you to finance a kitchen or laundry appliance without a credit check and make payments later (monthly, semi-monthly, or weekly).
 However, waiting until the last minute might cost you a bundle.

-You should be aware of the potential downsides to using rent-to-own contracts before signing on the dotted line.
+Before signing on the dotted line, you should be aware of the potential downsides to using rent-to-own contracts.
 Read the agreement carefully, looking out for any of these potential pitfalls.

 - Balloon payments at the end of lease terms to transfer ownership